 Joy Sparks currently serves as Financial Literacy Coordinator with The Bank of Tioga.
 Below are some of the ways we are involved in our community:

 On January 24, 2018 the first in-school savings bank in the state of North Dakota opened at the Divide County Elementary School.
 The Bank of Tioga’s DC Branch will serve students in kindergarten through sixth grade.
 At this branch, students can begin saving for their long-term and short-term goals.
 Currently, four student tellers were “hired” to help DC Branch clients with their transactions.
 Read more about this project here.

 Real World Camp

 Tioga, Ray, Divide County and Powers Lake kindergarten classes are learning from the Money Mammals how to save, share and spend smart.
-This class includes a lesson and a TS Institute piggy bank for the students to save at home.
+This class includes a lesson and a piggy bank for the students to save at home.

 The Choices program is designed to help students make positive choices that will increase their career and life opportunities.
 Eighth graders from Tioga, Ray, Divide County and Powers Lake schools will learn in this interactive decision-making workshop focused on keeping teens in school, motivating them toward their education and future and introducing them to practical skills to help them succeed.

 Volunteers in Tioga and Ray will bring Junior Achievement to students in kindergarten to 6th grade at Ray Elementary and Tioga’s Central Elementary for the first time in 2018.
 Junior Achievement is the nation's largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures and make smart academic and economic choices.